yangxia605/100-days-of-code/README.md

 #### Parse, validate, manipulate, and display dates and times in JavaScript.
 __________________________________________________________________________________________________________________
 ## DAY 17:2017-02-06 go through the jest+enzyme and learn the js design mordern
-## DAY 18:2017-02-01 finish setted up the jest_enzyme test framework into my react project
+## DAY 18:2017-02-01 finish set up the jest_enzyme test framework into my react project